Fiat 125: Variations

 Front right view of the Samantha.

 The 1967 Fiat 125 GTZ, one-off made by Zagato.

 A variant, the 125 T, was made by the Fiat importers in New Zealand, Torino Motors, for the annual 6 hour production car race, the Benson and Hedges 500.
-The 125T has larger valves, two twin Weber DCOH or Dell'Orto 40DHLA carburettors (depending on availability), modified camshafts and a higher compression ratio to produce around 125 bhp, lowered and stiffer suspension.
+The 125T has larger valves, two twin Weber DCOH or Dell'Orto 40DHLA carburetors (depending on availability), modified camshafts and a higher compression ratio to produce around 125 bhp, lowered and stiffer suspension.
 All featured Ward alloy wheels and were painted bright yellow.
 Sources for production figures quote that between 84 and 89 were modified.
 Reasons for stopping production are sometimes given that Fiat headquarters found out and stopped this venture.
 However a more likely scenario is that selling the required 200 cars in a market that only sold 1,000 Fiats in total each year was a tall order.

+In South Africa the Fiat 125 OTS Scorpion was built by local tuner Alconi Scorpion of Pretoria, based on the chassis of the base Italian sedan.
+It had a 1608 cc engine with power increased to 125 DIN hp (at 6,300 rpm) thanks to new camshafts, two twin-choke Weber 40 DCOE carburetors, and new intake and exhaust manifolds.
+The top speed was claimed to be 172 km/h and it accelerated from a standing start to 400 m in 16.1 seconds.
+The transmission had only 4 gears.
+The steering column was also lowered for a sportier driving position.
+The company offered the option of further modifications to reach power outputs of up to 190 DIN hp for track use.

 Other versions were built by Moretti, who made the 125GS 1.6 with styling similar to the Fiat Dino Spider.
 Zagato made the 125 GTZ; Savio, a 125 Coupé and 125 Station Wagon; Bertone, a 125 Executive to a Marcello Gandini design; and Vignale produced the Samantha, a two-door coupé with pop-up headlights, designed by Virginio Vairo.
 Another 125 Station Wagon was built by OSI to a Sergio Sartorelli design.